mas-x/FireInsta/README.md

-# FireInsta
+# About FireInsta
-A photo gallery app made with Firebase.
+FireInsta is a photo sharing app (similar to Instagram) made with Firebase.

 Features